TeaInSpace/ame/docs/model_validation.md

 ### Using MLflow metrics

 Here we will walk through how to validate a model based on recorded metrics in MLflow, using the [ame-demo](https://github.com/TeaInSpace/ame-demo) repository as an example.
-The model is a simple logistic regresser, the training code looks like this:
+The model is a simple logistic regressor, the training code looks like this:

 ```python
 import numpy as np